isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

     >[!VIDEO](https://video.tv.adobe.com/v/3409809/)

- 1. Open command prompt, navigate to your Git Repository folder, and run the below commands to upload the replaced content to your Cloud Service environment.
-You can also use a visual editor,
+ 1. Open command prompt, navigate to your Git Repository folder, and run the below commands in the listed order to upload the replaced content to your Cloud Service environment.
+You can also use a visual editor instead of using the below coammnds tp push content to Cloud Service repository.

     ```

        git add .

-    ```

-    ```

        git commit

-    ```

-    ```

        git push origin

     ```